Casque and Gauntlet: History

-Cleaves, Thomas, and especially Quint were inspired Alfred Lord Tennyson's "Idylls of the King" and the other members agreed on this concept.
+Cleaves, Thomas, and especially Quint were inspired by Alfred Lord Tennyson's "Idylls of the King" and the other members agreed on this concept.
 They selected the organization's name to represent "truth, fidelity, and loyalty to each other".
 Its president was called Arthur, The Pendragon, after King Arthur, and the members took the names of the various Knights of the Round Table.
 Its ritual was written by Quint, with the Holy Grail as "the focal point of their fraternal life".
 Wentworth designed the society's pin.
 The group also develops its emblem, the profile of a knights helmet or casque with a glove or gauntlet.
 Its alumni association began publishing a newsletter and directories in the 1890s.

 Initially, the group lacked a regular meeting place.
 At one point, they had four rooms above Cobb's Store but also used a cemetery and a barn on Stump Lane.
 C&G moved into a house at 1 South Main Street in the fall of 1894.
 The society dubbed their new residence "the Castle on the Corner".

 Originally, membership in C&G ended upon graduation.
 In 1895, an Alumni Association was incorporated in Boston.
 Initially, the main activity of the association was organizing an annual dinner for alumni.
 However, the Alumni Association purchased the Castle in 1901.
 The house was transferred to the newly formed Trustees of Casque and Gauntlet in 1904.

 A group adopted a new constitution and by-laws in 1923 and its collegiate group and Alumni Association merged into a single organization called The Casque and Gauntlet, giving all of its initiates a lifetime membership.
 In 1924, C&G published a songbook and began publishing its Bulletin.
 During World War II, the society stopped its activities and leased the house to the university.
 The university gave the Castle back to the society in July 1946.
 However, C&G struggled to rebuild its membership after the war and was financially depleted.

 Once Dartmouth allowed female students C&G was criticized as a single-sex organization, especially after it voted to remain all-male in 1977-78.
 The 1979 delegation also voted to admit women after the encouragement of the university's board of trustees.
 Its first female King Arthur was elected in 1986.